≈ 90 minutes · With intermission

 Darren plays on a bassoon made outside Peterborough by Bell Bassoons Ltd. When not hunched over his reed desk, he enjoys building his record collection, meandering walks in nature, numerous podcasts, and feeding his insatiable sweet tooth.

-Lauren's past festival experience includes four summers at the Aspen Music Festival and School, where she received a John N. Stern Scholarship for Students of the Oberlin Conservatory of Music fellowship for 2018 and 2019.
-She has also attended the Pacific Music Festival in Sapporo, Japan, the National Orchestral Institute, the Colorado College Summer Music Festival, and the National Symphony Orchestra's Summer Music Institute.
-She has joined the horn sections of the Houston Symphony and Dallas Symphony Orchestra and has performed a variety of orchestral and contemporary works in venues such as Chicago's Symphony Center, New York's Carnegie Hall, Toronto's Roy Thompson Hall, the Brooklyn Museum of Art, and the Cleveland Art Museum.
+Lauren’s past festival experience includes four summers at the Aspen Music Festival and School, where she received a John N. Stern Scholarship for students of the Oberlin Conservatory of Music for 2018 and 2019.
+She has also attended the Pacific Music Festival in Sapporo, Japan, the National Orchestral Institute, the Colorado College Summer Music Festival, and the National Symphony Orchestra’s Summer Music Institute.
+She has joined the horn sections of the Houston Symphony and Dallas Symphony Orchestra and performed a variety of orchestral and contemporary works in venues such as Chicago’s Symphony Center, New York’s Carnegie Hall, Toronto’s Roy Thomson Hall, the Brooklyn Museum, and the Cleveland Museum of Art.
 She was a founding member of Kodan Quintet at the Shepherd School and was named a 2021 Performance Today Young Artist in Residence.

 She enjoys biking across Ottawa and the surrounding area's fabulous bike path system and hopes to get a bit better at skating on the canal!